 Prior to having a dedicated space, iMOCA operated as a “museum without walls,” mounting exhibitions throughout Indianapolis at venues including the Stutz, Herron School of Art and Design, and Key Cinemas.
 In 2004, iMOCA found a home in the historic Emelie Building in the Indiana Avenue Cultural District, thanks to the generosity of local law firm Katz and Korin, PC.
-In 2009, iMOCA moved into the Murphy Building in the heart of Fountain Square.
-The move placed the museum in an actively revitalizing area and iMOCA became inseparable from the thriving Fountain Square art scene.
-In October 2014, iMOCA entered into a partnership with Buckingham Companies and Buckingham Foundation to program a gallery space in The Alexander Hotel at CityWay.
+In 2009, iMOCA moved into the Murphy Building in the heart of Fountain Square, becoming inseparable from the thriving Fountain Square art scene.
+In October 2014, iMOCA became a curatorial partner with Buckingham Companies and Buckingham Foundation to program the CityWay Gallery in The Alexander Hotel.

 In November 2016, iMOCA left the Murphy Building, staging pop-up exhibitions and site-specific projects through partnerships with Local Initiative Support Corporation (LISC) Indianapolis, Cat Head Press, the Hoosier Salon, Indiana Landmarks, Axis Architects + Interiors, and other partners.

 With a free admission policy, iMOCA prides itself on creating exceptional and approachable contemporary art experiences in Indianapolis.